What is P4C?

 P4C (philosophy for children) is a way of learning that encourages children to raise questions and think deeply.
 It helps children to communicate effectively and to think independently.
 The teachers at St Michael in the Hamlet use P4C in all areas of the curriculum and we have seen brilliant results since we first started using it in 2013.

-We were recently awarded the Bronze P4C award and are aiming to get silver next year.
-You can read a copy of the report in the section below.
+We were recently awarded the Silver P4C award and are aiming to get gold next couple of years.
+We are only the second school in Liverpool to receive this prestigious award.
+You can read a copy of each report in the section below.

 How can you get involved?